Courses

 Sec Days Time Room

-Ac 403: Managerial Accounting I
+Ac 403: Cost Accounting 3 credits

 The nature and concepts of cost accounting.
-Cost allocation and distribution; job order, process and standard cost systems; basic cost, volume-profit analysis and budget procedures
+Cost allocation and distribution; job order, process and standard cost systems; basic cost-volume-profit analysis and budget procedures.

-Prerequisite: Ac 102.
+Prerequisite: Ac 204.

 Sec Days Time Room

-Ac 405: Financial Statement Analysis
+Ac 405: Financial Statement Analysis 3 credits

 Emphasizes the use of published reports by decision makers external to the firm (e.g., investors, creditors).
 Special attention is given to issues such as market efficiency, asset pricing and the impact of financial statement information on equity and debt markets.

-Prerequisites: Ac 306, Ac 402.
+Prerequisite: Ac 402.

 No sections offered in the fall semester…

-Ac 411: Taxation II
+Ac 411: Taxation of Business Entities 3 credits

 Corporate taxes, special problems in individual taxation, net operating losses, partnerships, fiduciaries, estate and gift taxes.